cmu-sei/welled/README.md

 Be advised this this script will default to enabled distance mode with `-d` and also will enabled a "cache" file that stores the location of each `welled` client into `/wmasterd_nodes`.

+Because the VIB is built with default a startup script that defaults to usual `wmasterd` arguments, we should update our VIB creation to define user-specified options or have `wmasterd` check for a config file that is not overwritten on boot.

 ## Installing wmasterd on ESXi with a VIB
 ```